Juan-Lasso/Wisconsin_TID_Analysis_2025/README.md

 We use the increment to identify TIDs with the largest **absolute increases in equalized property value above their original tax base**.

-The analysis does **not** treat increment as a measure of profitability, tax revenue, economic impact or return on public investment.
+The analysis does not treat increment as a measure of profitability, tax revenue, economic impact or return on public investment.
 Those questions require additional data.
+But increment remains central to how tax-increment financing works.

+When a TID is created, the property inside it has a base value; as development occurs and property values rise, the increase above that base — the increment — forms the tax base on which TID revenue is generated to pay eligible project costs.
+Measuring the increment therefore gives us a consistent way to see how much additional equalized property value has accumulated within each district and where that growth is concentrated across Wisconsin.

 ---